cristian-guerrero/legion-go-tricks/README.md

         - Pizza Tower
       - Games that exhibited the issue for a short time, then never again:
         - Tony Hawk Pro Skater 1+2
+- suspend-resume quirk: sound often is fuzzy on resume, usually clears up after 30 seconds or so, but not all the time.
+  - sometimes using the [Pause Games plugin](https://github.com/popsUlfr/SDH-PauseGames) with `Pause on Suspend` enabled can help with this issue
 - HHD (Dualsense Emulator) - It should now hide the Xbox controller in steam input, and only show the Dualsense Edge.
   - If you see an extra Xbox controller in steam input, you can flip the fps-mode switch on and off for to make it disappear.
 You can leave the controllers attached when you do this.
   - This should also fix any issues where emulators don't recognize the controller, since the emulator was latching onto the Xbox controller